11/15/25 #rescue #animals #mauihumanesociety

 What Can YOU Do?

-Of course, fostering is also an option, and something I recently started doing.
+The other is fostering, which is something that I recently started doing myself.
 Surprisingly, you don’t need a lot of space or time to foster.
 While every organization has its own rules, I was finally convinced by the Kitten Lady to go for it.
 I am one of those people who has always said I can’t foster because I’m a softie who will want to adopt every cat.
 Well, I’ve already adopted four cats (and three dogs) and cannot have any more full-time, but I can still foster.

 In fact, fostering means that you can help countless cats, while there is always a limit of how many you can adopt.
 Yes, it is hard to part with a foster, but those moments of sadness can change the entire course of a cat’s life.
 I’ve always said that I’m too selfish and sensitive, but I’m finally doing it through MHS, and you can try it too.
 I recommend trying it once – you will not be pressured into continuing, and it’s a great way to see if you can handle it!